Healthy Homes Assessment Frimley

 Home Assessments Frimley for Rental Properties

-There are a myriad of concerns to look over during the home assessment to see if your rental property meets all the basic requirements of Healthy Homes Standards.
-There are a few examples:
+There are many things you should look for when conducting the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
+Some examples include:

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling could be significant for property owners and landlords.
-For specialist assistance, get in touch today and book your rental property home evaluation.
+The consequences of not having the Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist assistance, get in touch today to book your rental property home evaluation.

 home assessments for rental properties